symfony/symfony-docs/translation.rst

     # updates the French translation files with the missing strings for that locale
     $ php bin/console translation:extract --force fr

+    # updates the French translation files with the missing strings for that locale with blank strings
+    $ php bin/console translation:extract --force --blank fr

     # check out the command help to see its options (prefix, output format, domain, sorting, etc.)
     $ php bin/console translation:extract --help